boostorg/redis/README.md

   `async_exec` is called when there is no ongoing connection, which is not the role of `aedis::resp3::request::fail_on_connection_lost`.

+* Removes the `aedis::connection::async_run` overload that takes request and adapter as parameters.

 ### v1.1.0/1

 * Removes `coalesce_requests` from the `aedis::connection::config`, it